progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--You’ll notice the phrase "Fast forward" in that merge.
 Because the commit pointed to by the branch you merged in was directly upstream of the commit you’re on, Git moves the pointer forward.
 To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a "fast forward".-->

-Du wirst die Mitteilung "Fast Forward" während des Zusammenführens bemerken.
+Du wirst die Mitteilung „Fast Forward“ während des Zusammenführens bemerken.
 Da der neue Commit direkt von dem ursprünglichen Commit, auf den sich der nun eingebrachte Zweig bezieht, abstammt, bewegt Git einfach den Zeiger weiter.
 Mit anderen Worten kann Git den neuen Commit, durch verfolgen der Commitabfolge, direkt erreichen, dann bewegt es ausschließlich den Branch-Zeiger.
 Zu einer tatsächlichen Kombination der Commits besteht ja kein Anlass.
-Dieses Vorgehen wird "Fast Forward" genannt.
+Dieses Vorgehen wird „Fast Forward“ genannt.

 <!--Your change is now in the snapshot of the commit pointed to by the `master` branch, and you can deploy your change (see Figure 3-14).-->